Genia888/holbertonschool-hbnb/part1/README.md

 ### 3. Persistence Layer
 - This layer is responsible for data storage and retrieval, interacting directly with the database..

+#!/usr/bin/python3
+"""
+Saves a Python object to a file using JSON format.
+"""

+import json

+def save_to_json_file(my_obj, filename):
+    """
+    Writes an object to a file in JSON format.
+    """
+    with open(filename, "w", encoding="utf-8") as f:
+        json.dump(my_obj, f)

 ---

 ## 🔁 Communication Flow